JusticeHanson/Indian-Start-up-Investment-Analysis/README.md

-# Indian-Start-up-Investment-Analysis :chart_with_upwards_trend:
+# Indian-Start-up-Investment-Analysis :mag_right:
 ------------------------------------------------
 ### :link:Azubi Africa: Data Analytic Project (LP1)

 # 1. Project Overview
 In this project, I explore the dynamic landscape of start-up funding in India from 2018 to 2021.
 My goal is to uncover key patterns, trends, and insights that characterize the investment ecosystem during these years.
 The dataset for this analysis was gathered from three different sources:

 *First Dataset:* The data for 2020 and 2021 were stored in Microsoft SQL Server.